csc301-fall-2020/team-project-20-family-service-toronto/deliverable-2/README.md

  - This will take the user to a page to install Whatsapp on their device

  *Facebook:*
- - This will open the facebook page
+ - This will open the Facebook page

  *Zoom:*
  - This will take the user to a page to install Zoom on their device